What is an Ignition Interlock Device (IID)?

 Following a DUI conviction, a judge may order you to use an ignition interlock system, often for up to one year.
 Legal requirements for an ignition interlock device vary according to state.

 In some DUI cases, state courts may include ignition interlock as a condition for granting a work license or restricted driver's license.
 A person with a DUI conviction may be required to rent an ignition interlock in order to maintain or regain driving privileges.
 Most states require that the driver pay all rental and service fees.

 Following a driver's license suspension or revocation from a DUI conviction, states may require a person hold a restricted license for a period of time before regaining full driving privileges.
 A license placed under restrictions will often require the use of an ignition interlock system.

 Voluntary use of an interlock is less common but is becoming increasingly more so, especially in corporate and government sectors.
 Companies with extensive driving fleets and certain school districts will use ignition interlock systems on company trucks or buses for safety reasons.

 Have additional questions about drunk driving charges and ignition interlock devices?
 Talk to one of our sponsoring attorneys today.

 Can You Fool an Ignition Interlock?

-The manufacturers of ignition interlock systems have built the device in such a way that it cannot be tampered with.
+The manufacturers of ignition interlock systems have built the device in a way that prevents drivers from tampering with it.
 The interlock device is programmed to lock a vehicle and report any actions attempting to: